Reserving a College Fleet Vehicle

 - Drivers are required to correctly complete all paperwork as specified in the general provisions for use of a College vehicle.

-- Drivers are required to notify the Department of Public Safety upon return to campus of any parking violations, traffic/moving violations, or “minor” damage to/or involving College vehicles.
+- Drivers are required to notify the Department of Public Safety upon return to campus of any parking violations, traffic/moving violations or “minor” damage to/or involving College vehicles.
 Drivers are responsible for payment of fines or tickets incurred during a trip.